 Option A: manually deleted by ovos employees (deletion takes place within 30 days – backups remain stored for a while and are then deleted automatically)

-Option B: manually deleted by the users themselves via a button in the app (secured by entering the nickname) (deletion happens immediately - backups also remain here for a while)
+Option B: manually deleted by the users themselves via a button in the app (secured by entering the nickname) (deletion takes place immediately – backups also remain here for a while)

 Data is sent to the server via an SSL/TLS encrypted connection.

-If registration is successful (email address, username, password valid), the password is hashed with bcrypt (12 rounds) and stored.
+In the case of a successful registration (email address, username, password valid), the password is hashed with bcrypt (12 rounds) and stored.
 Otherwise, the data is discarded.

 User logs in with email and password.
 Data is sent to the server via an SSL/TLS encrypted connection.

-If the login is successful, the user receives a JWT token that can be used for authentication.
+In the case of a successful login, the user receives a JWT token that can be used for authentication.
 The token payload only contains the user ID.

-Users can request a link to reset their password.
+Users can request a password reset link.
 The link is sent to the email address provided during registration (or stored otherwise).
-The link is valid indefinitely until a new reset link is requested or until the password is reset via the link.
+The link is valid for an unlimited time until a new reset link is requested or until the password is reset via the link.

-If no email address is stored for the user, the deletion of the user account can be requested by contacting ovos play support ( support@ovos.at).
-After the request has been reviewed and approved by the client, the requesting person will be contacted to discuss the next steps.
+If no email address is stored for the user, the user account can be deleted by contacting ovos play support (support@ovos.at).
+After the request has been reviewed and approved by the client, the requesting person will be contacted to clarify the next steps.

 The user can delete their account via their user profile.
-When deleting the account, all personal data of the user is deleted from the database.
+When the account is deleted, all personal data of the user is deleted from the database.

-Yes, ovos play commissions subcontractors to ensure the operation of the software.
+Yes, ovos play uses subcontractors to ensure the operation of the software.

 Internex GmbH, Lagerstraße 15, 3950 Gmünd, Austria, dataprotection@internex.at